 The “dissent” – authored by Judge Robert N. McDonald and joined by Judges Glenn T. Harrell Jr, and Chief Judge Robert M. Bell – agreed with the majority opinion but wanted the court to make a real rule to avoid confusion and uncertainty for Maryland lawyers who want to settle again one defendant.
 Maryland law encourages settlement and does not want squeamish defense lawyers and adjusters – who fear making a mistake that gets them in trouble more than they do a verdict – feeling that they can’t trust the settlements they are making.

 No doubt the parties to medical malpractice and other tort litigation will accommodate their practices to whatever rule we ultimately adopt for the effect of particular types of releases under UCATA.
 It is important, nonetheless, that we make whatever rule we adopt clear so that they may make the accommodation.

 It is sometimes not so important what rule is adopted as that some rule is clearly adopted.

 I could not agree more.
 For added fun, McDonald uses some Judge Harrell-like phraseology to describe the problem:

 For example, there is no moral imperative that directs the choice between requiring drivers to stay to the right side of the road or to stay to the left.
 But the choice must be clearly made.

 If not, even the best engineered road will experience head-on collisions.

 What is the way out of this mess?
-Well, the doctor could have just filed a third party claim.
+Well, the doctor could have just filed a third-party claim.
 But malpractice defense lawyers hate this — they love the “all for one, one for all” strategy, even in a case where it drives their client off the cliff.
-Similarly, Mercy could have gotten an adjudication on the merits by filing a motion for summary judgment requiring the doctor to put up or shut-up in it’s claims.
+Similarly, Mercy could have gotten an adjudication on the merits by moving for a summary judgment requiring the doctor to put up or shut-up in its claims.
 But for tactical or political reasons, that path was not explored in this case.